Why you shouldn't download iOS 12 just yet

 With the release of iOS 12 via Apple's public beta program, it can be very tempting to install the beta on your primary iOS device.
 Trust me, I get it.

 However, it's a beta release for a reason.
-Features are going to change, apps are going to break, and bugs are bound to be found.
-And dealing with that on a daily basis can be enough to annoy you into submission (it is possible to roll back to iOS 11, after all).
+Features are going to change, apps are going to break and bugs are bound to be found.
+And dealing with that on a daily basis, it can be enough to annoy you into submission (it is possible to roll back to iOS 11, after all).
 Instead of installing iOS 12, here are just a few reasons you should wait.

 Bugs

 In all honesty, the first iOS 12 beta was probably the smoothest first iOS beta I've ever installed on a device.
-There were only a few graphical issues, primarily with apps not optimized for the iPhone X. Battery life has been unchanged, and I've only had an app force close on me a handful of times.
+There were only a few graphical issues, primarily with apps not optimized for the iPhone X ($800 at Cricket Wireless).
+Battery life has been unchanged, and I've only had an app force close on me a handful of times.

 Know what else has happened, though?
 Random reboots, and a lot of them.
 Fast switching from one app to another would often trigger the reboot.